edwinst/c64_light_fantastic_reverse_engineering/README.md

 ends up in the LSB of 'A' when all bits of the byte have been received.
 The start bit is shifted out of 'A' when the last data bit is shifted in.)

-The overall protocol for receiving bytes seems to work like this:
+The overall protocol for receiving bytes seems to work like this (it is meant to read a tokenized BASIC program):

 - main loop:
-    - read 2 bytes; if both are zero, then quit
+    - read 2 bytes (start address of next BASIC line); if both are zero (end of program), then quit
-    - read 2 bytes (any values)
+    - read 2 bytes (the tokenized line number, any values)
-    - read 1..n zero-terminated bytes (including the zero byte)
+    - read 1..n zero-terminated bytes (including the zero byte) (this reads one tokenized BASIC line)
     - repeat main loop

 # Bit timing